Neuron: Connectivity

 Neurons communicate with each other via synapses, where either the axon terminal of one cell contacts another neuron's dendrite, soma, or, less commonly, axon.
 Neurons such as Purkinje cells in the cerebellum can have over 1000 dendritic branches, making connections with tens of thousands of other cells; other neurons, such as the magnocellular neurons of the supraoptic nucleus, have only one or two dendrites, each of which receives thousands of synapses.

 Synapses can be excitatory or inhibitory, either increasing or decreasing activity in the target neuron, respectively.
 Some neurons also communicate via electrical synapses, which are direct, electrically conductive junctions between cells.

 When an action potential reaches the axon terminal, it opens voltage-gated calcium channels, allowing calcium ions to enter the terminal.
 Calcium causes synaptic vesicles filled with neurotransmitter molecules to fuse with the membrane, releasing their contents into the synaptic cleft.
 The neurotransmitters diffuse across the synaptic cleft and activate receptors on the postsynaptic neuron.
 High cytosolic calcium in the axon terminal triggers mitochondrial calcium uptake, which, in turn, activates mitochondrial energy metabolism to produce ATP to support continuous neurotransmission.

 An autapse is a synapse in which a neuron's axon connects to its dendrites.

-The human brain has some 8.6 x 10^{10} (eighty six billion) neurons.
+The human brain has some 8.6 × 10^{10} (eighty six billion) neurons.
 Each neuron has on average 7,000 synaptic connections to other neurons.
 It has been estimated that the brain of a three-year-old child has about 10^{15} synapses (1 quadrillion).
 This number declines with age, stabilizing by adulthood.
-Estimates vary for an adult, ranging from 10^{14} to 5 x 10^{14} synapses (100 to 500 trillion).
+Estimates vary for an adult, ranging from 10^{14} to 5 × 10^{14} synapses (100 to 500 trillion).